Best Desk Booking Systems for Hybrid Work

 - It also allows you to set up different desk types and to book resources and includes nice features like being able to book a window seat.

-- Its COVID safety measures are pretty good including a health questionnaire and closing off desks to allow social distancing
+- Its infectious disease safety measures are pretty good including a health questionnaire and closing off desks to allow social distancing

 - Yarooms also offers room booking which allows rooms and shared spaces to be booked

 - Office maps are available but vendor loaded

 - Rather interestingly it has features that facilitate hybrid work planning and also calculate the C02 footprint of each employee taking into account office facilities use and the cost of commuting.

 - Yarooms also integrates with the IAdea Desk Booking Gateway device which allows you to check in and out of a desk if you want a tap in and out solution